Musicals101.com

 b.
 1890 (New York City) - d.
 Oct.
 11, 1968 (Hollywood, CA)

 This handsome vaudeville hoofer danced in several Broadway revues, including Florenz Ziegfeld's Follies.
-When White suggested that Ziegfeld could improve the quality of the dances in his shows, an outraged Ziegfeld fired him.
-Undaunted, White soon began producing a series of lavish revues called "Scandals," giving Ziegfeld serious competition.
+When White suggested that Ziegfeld could improve the quality of the dances in his shows, Ziegfeld promptly fired him.
+Undaunted, White soon began producing a series of lavish revues called "Scandals," giving Ziegfeld his most serious competition.
 White directed and produced more than a dozen editions between 1919 and 1939, putting the accent on music, comedy and top notch dancing.
 White's songwriters included George Gershwin, Harold Arlen and the team of DeSylva, Henderson and Brown.
 His stars included Ed Wynn, Rudy Vallee, Ray Bolger, Bert Lahr, comedians Willie and Eugene Howard, and Ethel Merman – who introduced "Life Is Just a Bowl of Cherries" in the 1931 edition.
-Selecting his showgirls for talent as well as beauty, White introduced future screen stars Alice Faye and Eleanor Powell.
-He eventually produced several screen versions of the Scandals, but faded into obscurity after the 1940s.
+Selecting his showgirls for talent as well as beauty, White discovered future screen stars Alice Faye and Eleanor Powell.
+He eventually produced several screen versions of the Scandals, but times and tastes changed, and he faded into obscurity after the 1940s.

 White, Miles